 Keystone Package Testing has been approved by Amazon to test and certify product packaging as Frustration Free Packaging (FFP), Ships-In-Own-Container (SIOC), or Prep-Free Packaging (PFP).
 Keystone Package Testing is listed on the Amazon Packaging Support and Supplier (APASS) Network and is also an ISTA certified lab.
-Our Amazon package testing knowledge allows us to make the certification process as simple and quick as possible.
-We are able to complete any FFP testing, SIOC testing and PFP testing you might need.
+Amazon and ISTA have partnered to address specific aspects of the amazon distribution chain.
+They have developed package standards in the form of ista standards, referred to as ISTA 6 Amazon or ISTA 6 Testing.
+Our Amazon package testing and ISTA package testing knowledge allows us to make the certification process as simple and quick as possible.
+We are able to complete any FFP testing, SIOC Amazon testing and PFP testing you might need.

-To achieve certification that your packages meeting the Amazon package test standards, complete the following steps:
+To achieve ISTA 6 certification that your packages meeting the Amazon package test standards, complete the following steps:

 - Step 1: Complete the Keystone Package Testing Request a Quote Form.